Get Maintouch

 Writing Prompts That Generate Rankable Content

 The prompt determines output quality more than the model you use.
-Most people ask ChatGPT to "write a blog post about X" and wonder why the result reads generic.
-The fix is embedding quality requirements directly into the instruction.
+Ask for "a blog post about X" and you get generic output.
+Build quality requirements into the prompt itself.

 Before: "Write a blog post about improving site speed for ecommerce."

 After: "Write a 1,200-word guide on improving ecommerce site speed.
-Include: 5 specific tactics with implementation steps, expected improvement ranges in seconds, common errors and fixes, and avoid these phrases: detailed, sturdy, simplify.
+Include 5 tactics with implementation steps, improvement ranges in seconds, and common errors and fixes.
+Avoid these phrases: detailed, sturdy, simplify.
 Use these two customer examples: [paste examples].
 Write for technical founders who've already tried basic caching."

 Google's June 2026 core updates targeted low-quality content at scale.
 If you happened to be scaling low-quality content with AI, you got hit.
 If you were scaling high-quality content with AI, you're probably fine.